spatialos/gdk-for-unity/docs/reference/workflows/monobehaviour/worker-connectors.md

 ## How do I customize the connection flows

 The Locator connection flow has callbacks to the user during the connection process.
-The `LocatorFlow` object provide a reasonable default implementation for these callbacks, but you may want to customize this to suit your connection & authentication logic.
+The `LocatorFlow` object provides a reasonable default implementation for these callbacks, but you may want to customize this to suit your connection & authentication logic.

 To customize these flows, simply inherit from the relevant flow object and override the methods that you want to tweak.
 Please refer to the API documentation for more detail on the [`LocatorFlow`]({{urlRoot}}/api/core/locator-flow).